Installing AREDN® Firmware

 If you are installing AREDN® firmware on a device for the first time, each hardware platform may require a unique procedure.

 The diagram above shows that your computer with the downloaded firmware image must be connected to the node using Ethernet cables in order to install the AREDN® image.
-It is helpful to connect the computer and node through a simple Ethernet switch so that the switch can maintain the computer’s network link even when the node is rebooting.
+It is highly recommended that you connect the computer and node through a simple (dumb) Ethernet switch so that the switch can maintain the computer’s network link even when the node is rebooting.
+Do not use a network router for this purpose – only a dumb switch.

-Different node hardware will require different methods for installing the AREDN® firmware.
-For Ubiquiti devices, your computer’s TFTP client will connect to the node’s TFTP server in order to upload the firmware image.
+Different radio hardware will require different methods for installing the AREDN® firmware.
+For Ubiquiti 802.11n devices, your computer’s TFTP client will connect to the node’s TFTP server in order to upload the firmware image.
+For Ubiquiti 802.11ac devices you will follow a separate procedure explained below.
 For Mikrotik and TP-LINK devices, your computer will run a PXE server and the node’s remote boot client will download the boot image from your computer.
 For GL-iNet devices, your computer’s web browser will connect to the node’s web server to upload the firmware image.
 Refer to the specific procedures below for your node hardware.

 If you experience an issue uploading firmware to your device you can refer to the Firmware Tips document in the How-To Guide.